-Magnetic leaders, those whose leadership style is irresistible, are in high demand.
-This means they can be fairly selective when deciding whom to work for.
+Magnetic leaders — those whose leadership style draws people in and inspires them to do their best work — are in high demand.
+This means they can be fairly selective when deciding where to work.

-You’ll have a hard time attracting magnetic leaders to your organization if they have no idea who you are.
-You need a strong employment brand that will pull magnetic leaders towards you.
+So, the last thing you want to be when looking to attract and hire those inspiring leaders (or any talent for that matter) is an invisible, boring company.
+You’ll have a hard time attracting great leaders to your organization if they have no idea who you are.
+You need a strong employer brand that will pull those leaders towards you.
+Here are four ways to bolster your employer brand, quickly increase your company’s visibility and improve your leadership hiring.

-1. Create a blog on your website that paints a picture of what it’s like to work for your organization.
-Highlight some of the interesting projects your organization is working on; include photos of the team in action.
-Have your CEO on camera and post videos of the CEO speaking from the heart.
+2. Create a blog on your website that paints a picture of what it’s like to work for your organization.
+Highlight some of the interesting projects your organization is working on and include photos of the team in action.
+Get your CEO on camera and post videos of them speaking from the heart.

 3. Share your company’s viewpoint.
-In my book, The Magnetic Leader, I write about how Ray Pawlicki, former CIO for Biogen, spoke everywhere he could.
+In her book, The Magnetic Leader, Matuson writes about how Ray Pawlicki, former CIO for Biogen, spoke everywhere he could.
 This included association meetings, conferences and clubs on college campuses.
 It didn’t take long before magnetic leaders started reaching out to Pawlicki to ask him for a job.

-Spread the news.
-Send out press releases whenever magnetic leaders join your organization.
+4. Spread the news.
+Send out press releases whenever impressive leaders join your organization.
 This will send a signal to others that your organization is moving into a new league.

-Assess your current leaders.
-Identify areas where further development may increase your leaders’ abilities and magnetism.
-You can then choose from an array of delivery options such as onsite training, online courses and executive coaching.
+Identify areas where further development may increase your leaders’ abilities.
+You can then choose from an array of employee development options such as onsite training, online courses and executive coaching.

-The investment needed to assemble a team of magnetic leaders will have what I call a ROM (Return on Magnetism).
-That’s because people do business with people.
+The investment needed to assemble a team of successful and magnetic leaders will have an ROM (return on magnetism).
 A team of irresistible leaders will attract a higher quality workforce, more customers and more profits.
 And who doesn’t want that?